Most-AO/protocol/Home.md

 1. keep a profile along with env variables
 2. keep chat list
+3. relay messages of its owner
-3. send and receive messages
+4. send and receive messages

 The activities of the handle process is as follows: